+Though some of these wants are organic and natural, many are just luxuries.
 Humans tend to strive more to satisfy their wants rather than fulfilling the essential needs that life truly depends on.
 We work so hard not just to earn a living, but to step up to the next level of comfort and luxury.

-This mindset towards money may put a short-term smile on our faces when we have the things we so desire, but the reality sets in as soon as we realise that there is still something out there that we cannot afford.
+This mindset towards money may put a short-term smile on our faces when we have the things we so desire, but the reality sets in as soon as we realize that there is still something out there that we cannot afford.
 Worse still, it’s so depressing to realize that after spending so much money, we can barely afford to pay for the things that really matter.

 Have you ever stopped to find out why you’re always broke?
 Where all your money is constantly going to?
 And why your bank account goes red in about two weeks after earning your monthly paycheck?

-If you realise that you’re deep in this kind of situation and can’t figure out exactly what’s going on with your finances, here are 5 habits that may be keeping you poor even with a good income:
+If you realize that you’re deep in this kind of situation and can’t figure out exactly what’s going on with your finances, here are 5 habits that may be keeping you poor even with a good income:

 1).
 Not Keeping Track Of Your Spendings